 The most common type of waste bin is probably the pedal bin.
 Thanks to their simple operating system, characterised by a pedal which triggers a mechanism to open the lid, they are a practical and easy to use solution.
 They’re often used in private households and offices.
 However, there you can still find a few differences between individual models.

 More waste is produced in the kitchen than in the bathroom, so waste bins will require a much larger capacity within this room.
 A lid that closes firmly would also be ideal as it prevents the smell of organic waste from escaping.
 An integrated waste separation system would also make handling much easier, saving you from having to buy several bins for each type of waste.
 Whether you want a simple bin, or one with several inner waste baskets, HAILO has a wide range of products in our shop, and are guaranteed to have something that matches your needs.
-Our bins are made of high-quality stainless steel or corrosion-resistant coated sheet steel, and most of them have removable inner bins made of plastic or galvanised sheet steel.
+Our bins are made of high-quality stainless steel or corrosion-resistant coated sheet steel, and most of them have removable inner bins made of plastic.
 Regardless of whether you choose a product from the Big-Box Swing range or a waste bin from the HAILO Öko range - all our bins thrive on their modern design, easy handling and high quality.